refokus-agency/handbook/conventions/microservices.md

 ```javaScript
 if (!_.has(where, 'user.id')) return reject(errors.handle('#missingUserId'))
 ```
-* Always receives an object and return another object (`{}` is a valid object) or a Promise.
+* Always receives an object and returns another object (`{}` is a valid object) or a Promise.
-* Reducers don't call another reducer.
-When you code a reducer that mustcall multiple times.
+* Reducers doesn't call another reducer.
+When you code a reducer that must be called multiple times do it using a private function.
 Example
 ```javaScript
 export function opreateSingle({seneca, user, where}){
     return _proccessSingleUser(user.name, where.id)